MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-cutscenes.md

 5. Create a new timeline asset in *Assets/Timelines*.

-6. In the same object, attach a *Playable Director* component.
+6. In the same object, attach a **Playable Director** component.
 Change the *Playable* to the timeline you have created, and make sure that *Play On Awake* is unchecked.
+Drag the *Playable Director* to the *director* property of the *Cutscene Action*.

 7. In the hierarchy, select the cutscene object you added.
 Open the *Timeline* window where you can edit tracks, and start adding tracks (by clicking '+') to build the cutscene!